chewbcakjr/devmtn-scheduler/README.md

 Don't forget to first run `npm install` before you do `ng serve`
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### If you're on Windows
+And you tried installing webpack globally first, and THEN ran 'ng serve' but got an error about missing models/.config or whatever, type 'npm start' and it should work.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.